gbaudic/image-filters/README.md

 At least one filter had to be specified, as its number (see below).
 Supported file types were PNG, JPEG and a custom-made, text-based format called ESI (Ensica Simple Image).

+## ESI format description

+On the first line: `width height`
+The `height` next lines contain space-separated values for the red, green and blue components of each of the `width` pixels, in this order.
+Value range is 0-255.

 ## Build

 Maven is used to build the project.
 In the `imageFilters` directory, type